 Most people plant tomato seeds indoors 4-8 weeks before planting outdoors.
 If you have a long growing season and prefer to plant them directly into the ground, just be sure to do so after the last frost.

 Okay now do you want the real dirt on tomatoes?
 That’s it.
 It’s in the dirt.

 Good tomatoes start with good seeds in good dirt.

 Start with live dirt.
 It’s a whole secret world under those plants.
 The soil ecosystem is what holds it altogether and is the first source of life for your tomatoes.
-If you have good soil in your garden area and good “home-grown” compost, then you’re set.
-1)
+If you have good soil in your garden area and good “home-grown” compost, chances are you’ll have good tomatoes too.

 If you have poor soil and no seasoned compost, or need a shortcut for growing tomatoes in pots, we recommend:

-If you’re short on time and have Amazon Prime, you can have these delivered to your door for free.
-We use this often, because we’ve discovered that it saves us a lot of time and gas, driving to and from the home stores, lugging the soil bags from store to car, then from the car to the garden.
-We let UPS deliver it to our garage and then it’s straight to the garden or the pot! 😎
+If you’re short on time or muscle and have Amazon Prime, you can have your order delivered to your door for free.
+We use this often, because we’ve discovered that it saves us a lot of time and gas.

 Tomato blight is the #1 enemy of tomatoes.